 Why Cats Scratch: The Natural Instinct Explained

+Stress or anxiety could be a factor, but most of the time it is not.
 Scratching is normal, necessary, and healthy.
 Cats scratch to stretch their bodies, flex their paws, keep their claws in shape by shedding the outer sheath, and to mark territory, both visually and with scent glands in their paws.
-The goal isn’t to stop scratching; it’s to guide it to the right surfaces.Â
+The goal isnât to stop scratching; itâs to guide it to the right surfaces.
+Why wall scratching is normal.

-That’s why picking the right cat scratcher material matters so much.
-When the surface feels good, stands firm, and is placed where your cat wants to scratch, you’ll see less interest in sofas and door frames—and more on the scratcher.Â
+Thatâs why picking the right cat scratcher material matters so much.
+When the surface feels good, stands firm, and is placed where your cat wants to scratch, youâll see less interest in sofas and door frames and more on the scratcher.
+See door-scratching fixes.

 What Makes the Best Cat Scratcher Material?